 Below are questions frequently asked by prospective Public Health graduate students about admission and programs offered at the Icahn School of Medicine at Mount Sinai.

 We accept applications to our MPH program using SOPHAS, the centralized application service for public health schools and programs.
-Applications for our Advanced Certificate and non-degree programs are accepted through SOPHAS Express.
+Applications for our Advanced Certificate are accepted through SOPHAS Express.

 You may review application requirements on our Master of Public Health Admissions Process page.
 Applications are reviewed on a rolling basis; once a completed application has been verified in SOPHAS, a decision is typically rendered within a few weeks.
 Applicants will be notified via email.

 Standardized test scores are no longer required for admission to our program.
 However, those who choose to self-report scores and would like them considered as part of their application should send their official scores from the testing agency directly to SOPHAS for verification purposes.
 For instructions on how to submit official scores, please visit this website.

 Are pre-requisite courses or a specific major/degree required to apply?

 No, we do not require any pre-requisite courses or a specific degree/ major to apply to our program.
 Applicants to the MPH program must possess a bachelor's degree from an accredited college or university.

 Students may apply for enrollment for the Fall, Spring I, or Spring II terms.

 |Fall (September start)||June 1|

 |Spring I (January start)||November 1|